 The Company's incremental costs to obtain a contract may include a sales commission which is generally determined on a per order basis.
-For contracts in excess of one year, the Company amortizes such costs on a straight-line basis over the average customer life of two years for new customers and over the renewal period for existing customers which is generally one year.
+For contracts in excess of one year, the Company amortizes such costs on a straight-line basis over the average customers life of two years for new customers and over the renewal period for existing customers which is generally one year.
 Sales commissions are included in Xometry's sales and marketing expenses and cost of revenue in the Condensed Consolidated Statements of Operations and Comprehensive Loss.
-For the three months and nine months ended September 30, 2022, we recognized approximately \$1.6 million and \$3.1 million, respectively of amortization related to deferred sales commissions.
-The nine month ended amount includes a \$1.9 million measurement period benefit related to our acquisition of Thomas.
-See Note 7 - Acquisitions.
+For the three months ended March 31, 2022, we recognized approximately \$2.2 million of amortization related to deferred sales commissions.

-(i) Cost of Revenue
+(i)Cost of Revenue